surajpoddar16/electron-ping-pong/README.md

 ```

 This will start NodeJs server with electron as dependency
+This will also run backend jar as a child process

 ### Changing Ping Endpoint

 in `src/renderer.js` replace argument of [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) method with your url, inside `pingServer` method
+By default this points to the backend server ping pong api.

 use `renderPong` method to return html to be rendered in pong response.